HestHub/nix-config/blog.md

 hest@nixos ~ [127]>
 ```

-Seems this had something to do with the channel nix was listening to by default, and the programs.sqlite database is only handling channels prefixed by `nixos-` and not `nixpkgs-`,
+Seems this had something to do with the channel nix was listening to by default, and the programs.SQLite database is only handling channels prefixed by `nixos-` and not `nixpkgs-`,
 Just adding the proper nixos-unstable channel and a quick update, and no more DB issues.